DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/news/2017-08-20-materialdesign-report.md

 is necessary.**

 #### Modeling and quantification of microstructure evolution of Ti-6Al-4V during selective laser sintering (SLS) <a name="evolution"></a>
-A hybrid finite-element cellular-automaton model for microstructure evolution in Ti64 during SLS developed in this project has been developed and calibrated.
+A hybrid finite-element cellular-automaton model for microstructure evolution in Ti64 during SLS has been developed and calibrated.
 The model incorporates the nonlinear variation of intrinsic material properties (i.e., specific heat, heat conductivity and material density) during SLS as well as temperature- and property-dependent heterogeneous